 Mapper since: November 16, 2013

 Hello!
 I'm from Luxembourg and i map essentially natural and historical elements in nature such as former industrial zones, archaeological sites, folklore...
 My main motivations for mapping are exploration, mountain biking/hiking/trail running and share interesting places.
-See the last paragraph for my mapping and statistics details.
+See the last heading for my mapping and statistics details.

 Feel free to contact me, i am opened to any discussion.
 If you have recommendations or corrections, please do not hesitate to tell me.
 Nevertheless, most often i check OSM's Wiki.